-Consider this example from Curtois original instance Azaiez.xml:
+For example, the following appears in Curtois original instance Azaiez.xml:

-This is naturally expressed using two demand constraints, but it is convertible into demand objects: one that requires a nurse with skill 0, and at least two more that require any nurse.
+The user of NRC will express this with two demand constraints, which NRC will convert into demand objects: one requesting a nurse with skill 0, and at least two requesting any nurse.

-Before going further, we need to deal with an important point.
-A solution to an instance made with demand constraints merely needs to assign resources to shifts; by the way the demand constraints work, it does not matter which tasks within the shifts the assignments go into.
-But this does matter when the solution is to an instance with demand objects.
+There must be nothing approximate about any replacements done here: the result must be strictly equivalent to the original.
+However, defining equivalence is an issue.
+A solution to an instance made with demand constraints merely needs to assign workers to shifts; by the way the constraints work, it does not matter which tasks within the shifts are assigned.
+But it does matter when the solution is to an instance with demand objects.

 For example, consider a shift that prefers four nurses, but will accept three or five, with a penalty.
 When this shift is converted without using demand objects, all five tasks are subject to the same limit resources constraint, and it does not matter which tasks receive the assignments.
-But when the shift is converted using demand objects, the first four tasks have penalties for non-assignment, and the fifth task has a penalty for assignment, and solutions that assign four resources need to nominate the first four tasks as the ones receiving the assignments.
+But when the shift is converted using demand objects, the first four tasks have penalties for non-assignment, and the fifth task has a penalty for assignment, and solutions that assign four workers need to nominate the first four tasks as the ones receiving the assignments.

-Under these circumstances we need to ask whether the converted instance really is equivalent to the original.
-Our answer is that when converting a solution, we are given the resources to assign and this shift to assign them to, but not the tasks, and we need to find the best assignment (using weighted bipartite matching).
-If we do that, then the converted instance is equivalent to the original instance, but solvers for the converted instance have an extra job to do that was not present originally: find the best tasks to assign resources to within each shift.
+So is the converted instance really equivalent to the original?
+Our answer is that when converting a solution, we are given the workers to assign and the shift to assign them to, but not the tasks, and we need to find the best assignment.
+If we do that, then the converted instance is equivalent, but solvers for the converted instance have an extra job to do: find the best tasks to assign workers to within each shift.

-A conversion which converts demand constraints into demand objects will be considered correct when the best assignment of resources to tasks in each shift attracts the same cost as when demand constraints are used.
+A conversion which converts demand constraints into demand objects will be considered correct when the best assignment of workers to tasks in each shift attracts the same cost as when demand constraints are used.

-We are concerned with whether, for a particular shift s, the demand constraints that refer to s can be replaced by demand objects.
-Consider the set of demand constraints c_1, \ldots, c_k that refer to s.
-If any of these apply to multiple shifts, that is, if the demands of s are constrained in conjunction with the demands of other shifts, the case seems hopeless and we fail to convert.
-So we assume from now on that c_1, \ldots, c_k constrain only s.
+The question is whether, for a particular shift s, the demand constraints c_i that refer to s can be replaced by demand objects.
+If any of the c_i also refer to other shifts, the case seems hopeless and we fail to convert.
+So we assume now that the c_i constrain only s.
+Each c_i constrains all the demands of s, not just some, since that is all that NrcDemandConstraintMake offers.

 Each demand constraint c_i places a bound b_i on the number of demands of s that may be assigned workers from a given worker set w_i , which could be all workers but need not be.
-So we may consider the constraints on s to be a set of pairs, (b_i, w_i) for $1 \le i \le k$.
-The question is, what set of demand objects, if any, represents this set of pairs?
+So we may consider the constraints on s to be a set of pairs (b_i, w_i) for $1 \le i \le k$.
+We assume also that the total number of demands, N, is given.
+This is needed because XESTT requires that a particular, fixed number of event resources appear in each event; N is that number.
+We might offer a function which deduces a reasonable value of N from a shift's demand constraints; but ultimately the user is best placed to determine N, based on what existing solutions need, perhaps.